-As CEO of GBG LLC, Louis has been involved in opening more than half a dozen restaurants, including a Hillbilly Tea in Shanghai, China which his now in hiatus due to needed a bigger location.
+As CEO of GBG LLC, Louis has been involved in opening more than half a dozen restaurants, including a Hillbilly Tea in Shanghai, China which his now in hiatus due to needing a bigger location.
 He and business partner Arpad Lengyel, who is known as Chef Arpi, wanted a place in downtown Louisville where they could celebrate fresh, homemade food and quality tea.
 The restaurant is a tribute to the country life they both enjoyed as children.

 “For me, it’s really about simplicity.
 It’s about the good things in life.
 It’s about where I think we all need to be, eating real foods,” says Louis.
 The restaurateur embraces a “farm to fork” philosophy along with a desire to make tea more approachable and fun with names such as big Earl’s tea.
 “The names are very Americana and easy.
 They connect to the sensibility of the tea, the flavor and the mood.”

 Years earlier, the tea lover drank Celestial Seasonings at home with his parents.
 He helped his mother with the tea parties she held for their church.
 He left home after high school for a career as an actor and singer.
 But 16 cities later, Louis was ready to live closer to his family.
 Now, he and his team offer fresh, organic, whole-leaf teas paired with quality food.
 They also create entrees, desserts, snacks and cocktails made with tea.